-- The average number of loans serviced by Ocwen on REALServicing was 1.5 million for the three months ended March 31, 2016 compared to 2.4 million for the three months ended March 31, 2015.
-The average number of delinquent non-GSE loans serviced by Ocwen on REALServicing was 238 thousand for the three months ended March 31, 2016 compared to 310 thousand for the three months ended March 31, 2015; - On October 9, 2015, we acquired GoldenGator, LLC (doing business as RentRange) ("RentRange"), REIsmart, LLC (doing business as Investability) ("Investability") and Onit Solutions, LLC, a support company for RentRange and Investability (collectively, "RentRange and Investability") for \$24.8 million, composed of \$17.5 million in cash and 247 thousand shares of restricted common stock of the Company with a value of \$7.3 million as of the closing date; - On July 17, 2015, we acquired CastleLine Holdings, LLC and its subsidiaries ("CastleLine") for \$33.4 million.
+- The average number of loans serviced by Ocwen on REALServicing was 1.5 million for the six months ended June 30, 2016 compared to 2.3 million for the six months ended June 30, 2015 (1.5 million for the second quarter of 2016 and 2.2 million for the second quarter of 2015).
+The average number of delinquent non-GSE loans serviced by Ocwen on REALServicing was 230 thousand for the six months ended June 30, 2016 compared to 295 thousand for the six months ended June 30, 2015 (222 thousand for the second quarter of 2016 and 279 thousand for the second quarter of 2015): - In the second quarter of 2016, we repurchased portions of our senior secured term loan with an aggregate par value of \$51.0 million at a weighted average discount of 13.2%, recognizing a net gain of \$5.5 million on the early extinguishment of debt; in the second quarter of 2015, we repurchased a portion of our senior secured term loan with a par value of \$16.0 million at a 9.0% discount, recognizing a net gain of \$1.1 million on the early extinguishment of debt; - During the six months ended June 30, 2016, we purchased 4.1 million shares of Residential common stock for \$48.2 million.
+In the second quarter of 2016, we incurred expenses of \$3.4 million and earned dividends of \$1.0 million related to this investment (no comparative amounts in 2015); - On October 9, 2015, we acquired GoldenGator, LLC (doing business as RentRange) ("RentRange"), REIsmart, LLC (doing business as Investability) ("Investability") and Onit Solutions, LLC, a support company for RentRange and Investability, for \$24.8 million, composed of \$17.5 million in cash and 247 thousand shares of restricted common stock of the Company with a value of \$7.3 million as of the closing date; - On July 17, 2015, we acquired CastleLine Holdings, LLC and its subsidiaries ("CastleLine") for \$33.4 million.
 The purchase consideration was composed of \$12.3 million of cash at closing, \$10.5 million of cash payable over four years from the acquisition date and 495 thousand shares of restricted common stock of the Company with a value of \$14.4 million as of the closing date.
-Of the cash payable following acquisition, \$3.8 million is contingent on certain future employment conditions of certain of the sellers, and therefore excluded from the purchase price; - For the three months ended March 31, 2015, we recognized a \$3.3 million impairment loss on our investment in HLSS equity securities; and - Effective March 31, 2015, we terminated the Data Access and Services Agreement with Ocwen.
+Of the cash payable following acquisition, \$3.8 million is contingent on certain future employment conditions of certain of the sellers, and therefore excluded from the purchase price; - In the second quarter of 2015, we paid the former owners of Equator, LLC ("Equator") \$0.5 million to extinguish any liability for Equator related contingent consideration ("Equator Earn Out").
+In connection with this settlement, we reduced the liability for the Equator Earn Out to \$0 and recognized a \$7.6 million increase in earnings; - During the six month ended June 30, 2015, we recognized a loss on the sale of Home Loan Servicing Solutions, Ltd. ("HLSS") equity securities, net of dividends received, of \$1.9 million (during the second quarter of 2015, we recognized a gain on the sale of HLSS equity securities and dividends of \$1.4 million); and - Effective March 31, 2015, we terminated the Data Access and Services Agreement with Ocwen.